-- a. produce (or check existing) data on carrying capacity in normal years and requisite cutbacks during droughts; - b. monitor actual herd levels and provide financial penalties for sustained, significant overstocking; - c. review data (including Botswana, Zimbabwe data) on methods of pasture regeneration and upgrading with full field testing (at government cost) on selected ranches; - d. provide partial grants and/or full soft loans for regeneration on degrazed or at risk units; - e. carry out an exercise similar to "c" in respect to stock level,
+- a. produce (or check existing) data on carrying capacity in normal years and requisite cutbacks during droughts; - monitor actual herd levels and provide financial penalties for sustained, significant overstocking; - c. review data (including Botswana, Zimbabwe data) on methods of pasture regeneration and upgrading with full field testing (at government cost) on selected ranches; - d. provide partial grants and/or full soft loans for regeneration on degrazed or at risk units; - e. carry out an exercise similar to "c" in respect to stock level, "paddock" rotation (with and without wire fences without is more labour intensive but may or may not be more costly if fences are not subsidised by capital and/or interest grants) including recent innovations in Zimbabwe, Botswana and Zambia; - f. broaden the use of the holistic pasture/ranch management (small paddock, short period intensive rotational grazing) system which has demonstrated potential for improving pasture quality, raising carrying capacity and decompacting soil (increasing water absorption and reducing erosion during rains);

-"paddock" rotation (with and without wire fences without is more labour intensive but may or may not be more costly if fences are not subsidised by capital and/or interest grants) including recent innovations in Zimbabwe, Botswana and Zambia; - f. provide effective extension based on "e" (including any new methods found desirable - present ones are presumably extended by existing service) and impose financial penalties for serious mismanagement.
+g. provide effective extension based on "e" (including any new methods found desirable - present ones are presumably extended by existing service) and impose financial penalties for serious mismanagement.